 - The Human Communication Theory, which states that it’s impossible not to communicate.

 Through our words, our movements, gaze, gestures and so on.
 We are always communicating.

 To give a clear message, we need to make what we say, our body language and our actions consistent.
 Otherwise, the other person will be confused.

-Sometimes, my customers tell me “Yes” with words, and at the same time, they shake their head.
+Sometimes, my customers tell me “Yes” with words, and at the same time, they shake their heads.
 Or they say “mmmmmyeeea” which makes it unclear whether it’s a “yes” or a “no”.

 So when you want to give a clear message to another person, remember that what you say, how you express yourself and what you do go in the same direction.

-It’s a pedagogical current that says that we build our behaviour based on our perceptions.
+It’s a pedagogical current that says that we build our behavior based on our perceptions.
 And those are based on what we’ve previously experienced.

 Let’s say that you’re used to complaining about life and have a negative and defeatist attitude.
 You always react the same way, even in different situations.
 Therefore your reality will involve bad things happening to you.

 One day, you meet a person who, although he or she has lived very similar situations to yours, that person doesn’t complain and, rather, has a positive attitude towards life.